DallanQ/castles_of_burgundy/Manual.md

     _Example: Anna has 1 cow, 1 chicken and 3 sheep tiles at the end of the game.
 She receives 3 types x 4 victory points = 12 VP._

-    > a yellow hexagon shape containing the number 4 enclosed with an orange border to the left, followed by 6 animals (pig, fowl, etc) of different kinds all alligned to the right, with the forward slash (/) symbol in between the number 4 and the six tiles, and the number 24 at the bottom.
+    >image of a yellow hexagon shape containing the number 4 enclosed with an orange border to the left, followed by 6 animals (pig, fowl, etc) of different kinds all alligned to the right, with the forward slash (/) symbol in between the number 4 and the six tiles, and the number 24 at the bottom.

 25. The player who adds this tile to his estate receives 1 victory point at the end of the game for each sold goods tile.
 Unsold goods are ignored.

     _Should Dario have also owned this tile, then he would have received 11 VP for it (see example under tile 15 above)._

-    > a yellow hexagon shape containing the number 1 enclosed with an orange border to the left, followed by a wheat colored tile alligned to the right, with the forward slash (/) symbol in between the number 1 and the single tiles, and the number 25 at the bottom.
+    >Image of a yellow hexagon shape containing the number 1 enclosed with an orange border to the left, followed by a wheat colored tile alligned to the right, with the forward slash (/) symbol in between the number 1 and the single tiles, and the number 25 at the bottom.

 26. The player who adds this tile to his estate receives 2 victory points at the end of the game for each bonus tile he claimed, regardless whether they are large or small.

-    > a yellow hexagon shape containing the number 2 enclosed with an orange border to the left, followed by a wheat colored tile with a scroll like symbol inside it alligned to the right, with the forward slash (/) symbol in between the number 2 and the single tiles, and the number 26 at the bottom.
+    >Image of a yellow hexagon shape containing the number 2 enclosed with an orange border to the left, followed by a wheat colored tile with a scroll like symbol inside it alligned to the right, with the forward slash (/) symbol in between the number 2 and the single tiles, and the number 26 at the bottom.

 ### Those Who Know The Game Well (page 12)